quii/learn-go-with-tests/math.md

 We can work on this project and turn it into something more general - a library for calculating clockface angles and/or vectors.

 In fact, providing the library along with the program is _a really good idea_.
 It costs us nothing, while increasing the utility of our program and helping to document how it works.

 > APIs should come with programs, and vice versa.
-An API that you must write C code to use, which cannot be invoked easily from the command line, is harder to learn and use.
-And contrariwise, it's a royal pain to have interfaces whose only open, documented form is a program, so you cannot invoke them easily from a C program — for example, route(1) in older Linuxes.
+An API that you must write C
+> code to use, which cannot be invoked easily from the command line, is harder to
+> learn and use.
+And contrariwise, it's a royal pain to have interfaces whose
+> only open, documented form is a program, so you cannot invoke them easily from
+> a C program — for example, route(1) in older Linuxes.
 >			-- Henry Spencer, in _The Art of Unix Programming_

+In my final take on this program, I've made the unexported functions within `clockface` into a public API for the library, with functions to calculate the angle and unit vector for each of the clock hands.
+I've also split the SVG generation part into its own package, `svg`, which is then used by the `clockface` program directly.
+Naturally I've documented each of the functions and packages.

+Talking about SVGs...

 ### Who knows what about SVGs?

-The same goes with the way the SVG is being generated.
 I'm sure you've noticed that the most sophisticated piece of code around SVGs isn't in our application code at all; it's in the test code.
 Should this make us feel uncomfortable - shouldn't we do something like

 - use a template from `text/template`
 - use an XML library (much as we're doing in our test)
 - use a SVG library

 We could do any of these thing, because it doesn't matter _how_ we produce our SVG, what's important is _that it's an SVG that we produce_.

-### Write the test first
-### Try to run the test
-### Write the minimal amount of code for the test to run and check the failing test output
-### Write enough code to make it pass
-### Refactor

-### Repeat for new requirements
-## Wrapping up
+As such, the part of our system that needs to know the most about SVGs is the test for the SVG output; it needs to have enough context and knowledge about SVGs for us to be confident that we're outputting an SVG.

 [^1]: This is a lot easier than writing a name out by hand as a string and then having to keep it in sync with the actual time.
 Believe me you don't want to do that...

 [^2]: In short it makes it easier to do calculus with circles as π just keeps coming up as an angle if you use normal degrees, so if you count your angles in πs it makes all the equations simpler.

 [^3]: Missattributed because, like all great authors, Kent Beck is more quoted than read.
 Beck himself attributes it to [Phlip][phlip].

 [texttemplate]: https://golang.org/pkg/text/template/
 [circle]: https://en.wikipedia.org/wiki/Sine#Unit_circle_definition